Saturday, August 05, 2017

 Richard Muller makes this comment (Dictionary of Latin and Greek Theological terms, page 323 s.v.
 Variae lectiones): “specifically, variant readings in the several ancient codices of Scripture that lead to debate concerning the infallibility of the scriptural Word.
 The orthodox, Lutheran and Reformed, generally argued that the meaning of the original can be recovered by careful collation of the texts.
 In the second half of the seventeenth century, the argument was developed that inconsistencies occurred only in the copies, or apographa, and not in the now lost originals, or autographa, of Scripture.”

 But Muller is not saying that the older men held the modern reconstructionist view.
 He is saying quite the opposite.
-There focus was on the apographa.
-He makes this point very clearly in PRRD, Vol 2 (see especially, 6.3.a “the Hebrew and Greek Texts” pp. 418-437).
+Their focus was on the apographa.
+Muller makes this point very clearly in PRRD, Vol 2 (see especially, 6.3.a “the Hebrew and Greek Texts” pp. 418-437).
 Here, Muller notes:

 By “original and authentic” text, the Protestant orthodox do not mean the autographa which no one can possess but the apographa in the original tongue which are the source of all versions (p.
 433).